smarie/python-parsyfiles/README.md

     * *wrapped*, where all items that represent collections or complex types are represented by folders, and all ready-to-parse items are represented by files.
 * **Safe**: files are opened and finally closed by the framework, your parsing function may exit without closing
 * **Lazy-parsing** : TODO, a later version will allow to only trigger parsing when objects are read, in the case of collections
+* Last but not least, you may change the *encoding* used to parse the files (but as of today all files are open with the same global encoding)

 ## Installation